 - Documentation: each adapter needs a README stating the Adaptee, the Target interface, and the mapping.

-- Testing: require unit tests that assert the translation logic.
+- Testing: require unit tests that assert the translation logic and integration tests that exercise the real dependency.

 - Performance monitoring: benchmark critical adapters when they sit in hot paths.